liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

                 WorkflowConstants.ACTION_PUBLISH);
         }

-The `ServiceContext` is also used to access the UUID and the time this blog entry was added.
+Can `ServiceContext` be used to access the UUID of the blog entry?
+Absolutely!
+Can `ServiceContext` access retreive the time the blog entry was added?
+Sure it can.
+See here:

         entry.setUuid(serviceContext.getUuid());
         ...
         entry.setCreateDate(serviceContext.getCreateDate(now));

 Can `ServiceContext` be used in setting permissions on resources?
 You bet!
-When adding a blog entry, new permissions can be added or existing permissions can be applied for the blog entry:
+When adding a blog entry, you can add new permissions or apply existing permissions for the entry, like this:

         // Resources